-Heidelberg Windmill Platen Press
+Letterpress | Heidelberg Windmill Platen Press

 The artwork image is embedded onto a printing plate.
 That printing plate is attached to a cylinder.
 From there, the image on the plate rolls over the water roller then the ink rollers.
 This transfers the image onto a rubber blanket cylinder.
-Then under a great deal of pressure the image is printed onto the paper.
-The ink is actually smashed into the paper. consistent high image quality.
+Then under a great deal of pressure the image is actually “smashed” into the paper. consistent high image quality.
 Offset printing produces sharp and clean images and type because the rubber blanket conforms to the texture of the printing surface